ibm-cloud-docs/hardware-security-modules/hsmroles.md

 The Crypto User is a restricted read-only client user.
 After initialization, the authenticated Crypto User can access cryptographic materials that exist on the partition, but can't manipulate those objects.

 The Crypto User role is optional.
-If you don't have security requirement for this role, the CU role can remain uninitialized and all client applications can access the partition by using the Crypto Officer credential.
+If you don't have a security requirement for this role, the CU role can remain uninitialized and all client applications can access the partition by using the Crypto Officer credential.